Xetibo/ReSet-Doc/sections/literature.typ

 imply that the language has access to potential infinite loops and can therefore not be restricted in terms of functionality.
 In other words, if the language is Turing complete, any functionality that any other language can create is possible to be implemented.
-Turing incomplete languages on the other hand only offers a specific and limited set of functionalities, which cannot under any circumstance be extended upon without changing the language specification itself. @turing
+Turing incomplete languages on the other hand only offer a specific and limited set of functionalities, which cannot under any circumstance be extended upon without changing the language specification itself. @turing

 The security aspect is likely the biggest factor in choosing to create a custom scripting language.
 Here the use of Turing incomplete languages is the most